 To reserve on-campus housing for an upcoming fall and spring semester, each returning student is required to make an advance non-refundable housing deposit payment of \$300.
 This process typically begins during the month of February of the prior academic year.
-Housing deposits are made online within the Student Account Center.
+Housing deposits are made online within the Student Account Center via credit/debit card or WebCheck.
 Students are also required to complete an online Housing and Meal Plan Contract to be submitted to the Office of Residence Life.
 Students are notified by Residence Life of their sign-up schedule.